MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 This means:

-> Instead of having multiple errors concentrated in one codeword, the errors are *distributed* across several codewords, where each codeword only receives a small number of errors — a number the Viterbi decoder can correct.
+> Instead of having multiple errors concentrated in one codeword, the errors are *distributed* across several codewords, where each codeword only receives a small number of errors.

 ### **What De-interleaving Does**